Pajk/generator-simple-koa-api/README.md

 yo simple-koa-api
 # edit .env, .env-test, package.json if needed
 npm install
-./db-migrate.js # migrates the database to the last version npm test # runs test suite using db configured in .env-test npm start # runs the api, conntects to db from .env, ctrl+c to exit npm run db-new your new db migration title # generate new database migration files
+node db-migrate.js # migrates the database to the last version npm test # runs test suite using db configured in .env-test npm start # runs the api, conntects to db from .env, ctrl+c to exit npm run db-new your new db migration title # generate new database migration files